Bachelor of Science in Business Administration Management

 Management majors interested in furthering their business knowledge may pursue a Master of International Business or a Master of Science in Information Systems (MSISOM) through the combined degree programs.
 Combined degree students may apply select master’s courses to their bachelor’s degree requirements.
 Students who complete the combined degree enhance their marketability and develop valuable industry relationships.

-For more information, please schedule an appointment with an Academic Advisor and consult the MS-ISOM or Master of International Business program website.
+For more information, please schedule an appointment with an Academic Advisor and consult the MS-ISOM, Master of International Business, or Master of Science in Real Estate program website.

 Career Opportunities and Internships